-Three years ago, the Learning Resource Center started a food pantry on both the Canton and Macomb campuses after seeing a need.
+In 2016, as national data trends of food insecurity among college students were gaining media attention, our Student Success Coaches were correlating these trends with what they were hearing from our students.
+This put the wheels in motion to create an emergency food pantry on both the Canton and Macomb campuses to serve the needs of our students.
 The pantries provide microwavable meals, items to make complete meals, and snack items.
 When a student visits an LRC food pantry they don't only get food, but also information on local food pantries and/or help applying for food assistance through SNAP.